elixir-europe-training/ELIXIR-TrP-LessonTemplateInstructions-MkDocs/docs/chapters/chapter_03.md

 You can add social cards to a markdown document in two different ways:

-**1. Write directly on the markdown file with URL or local image**
+**1. Write directly on the markdown file with URL or local image** *Note: Make sure to leave blank lines before and after!*

 ```

 ::cards::

 - title: Zeus